ayushman13x/NGO-Registration-system/README.md

 ## 🏗️ System Architecture
 The application uses a decoupled architecture where user registration data is stored independently of the donation process.
 This ensures that even if a payment is abandoned, the NGO retains the supporter's contact information.

-[Image of a sequence diagram showing a user interacting with a registration form, the data being hashed and stored in a database, and the login process returning a JWT token for authorized sessions]